 From September 2017 we have been a designated enhanced mainstream provision for children with hearing or visual impairments.
 The school has a specially equipped classroom, two therapy rooms and a SEND office base.
-In addition we have members of staff who have completed BSL level 1 training and two teachers who are undertaking qualifications through Birmingham university to become specialist teachers.
+In addition we have 20 members of staff who have completed BSL level 1 and 2 training and receive support from STARS.